defnotkevz/zettelkasten/Making your own bittorrent client.md

 why trackers use udp?
 - UDP is often a good choice for trackers because they send small messages, and we use TCP for when we actually transfer files between peers because those files tend to be larger and must arrive intact.

+Data is split into smaller pieces which sent between peers using the bittorrent protocol.
+These pieces are of a fixed size, which enables the tracker to keep tabs on who has which pieces of data.
+This also breaks the file into verifiable pieces, each piece can then be assigned a hash code, which can be checked by the downloader for data integrity.
+The size of the pieces remains constant throughout all files in the torrent except for the final piece which is irregular.
+The most common piece sizes are 256kb, 512kb and 1mb.

 ## Glossary